Professional Development and Student event statuses are in flux as we respond to the guidance of health officials. View our event updates here.

 A Retreat for Reflection, Connection and Conversation

-Facilitated by Peter Sturrup and Martha Perry, the exclusive two and a half day Heads Retreat provides a supportive environment within which the challenges of this incredibly complex role will be shared and opportunities for skills development will abound.
+Facilitated by Peter Sturrup and Martha Perry, the exclusive three-day Heads' Retreat provides a supportive environment within which the challenges of this incredibly complex role will be shared and opportunities for skill development will abound.

 Work/life balance, leading others, looking back, and looking ahead are among the areas of focus through peer-to-peer dialogue, facilitated discussions and time for reflection and journaling.
-Punctuated by incredible meals and social gatherings, this much-anticipated annual retreat is the collective exhale, and invaluable recharge, for all who attend.
+Punctuated by on site sourced meals and social gatherings, this much-anticipated annual retreat is the collective exhale, and invaluable recharge, for all who attend.

 Peter Sturrup has been Headmaster of Pickering College, a coeducational, K to 12 day and boarding school in Newmarket, Ontario since 1995.
 Previously, Peter was a Geography teacher and Dean of Residence for nine years, also at Pickering College, and taught Geography at Wilfrid Laurier University (in Waterloo, Ontario) for ten years.

 Peter received his B.A. and M.A.
 (Geography) from Wilfrid Laurier University and his B. Ed from the University of Toronto.
 Peter's volunteer time includes having just completed his term as Chair of the Board of the Ontario Conference of Independent Schools (CIS)...